 It is an extraordinary reversal of corporate fortune… And questions will now be asked whether this is the full extent of the damage to the empire.”

 And Tom Watson MP, who has been fearless in is determination to take on the Murdoch empire, told Sky News:

 “The nation is getting and angrier and angrier about this.
 The real issue is issue is there is no corporate humility at the top.
 There has been no apology from them.
 Until someone carries the can and somebody apologises, they can’t move on…

 “As long as Rebekah Brooks remains, it’s difficult to see how they can pass the ‘right and proper’ test.”

 The debate on Murdoch will still go ahead in the House this afternoon, though there will be no vote.
 We will have more reaction to this breaking news and other aspects of the scandal later today.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.